cfrefah/tail.select/README.md

 #### sortItems
 `string|function`<br />
 This option configures the sort order of the shown options within the tail.select dropdown element.
-You can use 'ASC', 'DESC' or your own callback sort function!
+You can use `ASC`, `DESC` or your own callback sort [compareFunction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)!

 #### sortGroups
 `string|function`<br />
 This option configures the sort order of the shown option groups within the tail.select dropdown element.
-You can use 'ASC', 'DESC' or your own callback sort function!
+You can use `ASC`, `DESC` or your own callback sort [compareFunction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)!

 #### search
 `bool`<br />